dtrelogan/react-formstate/README.md

     super(props);
     this.formState = new FormState(this);

-    // if you were editing a model, you could "inject" this.props.model this.state = this.formState.createUnitOfWork().injectModel();
+    // if you were editing a model, you could "inject" props.model this.state = this.formState.createUnitOfWork().injectModel();

     // since we're not injecting a model, the above is equivalent to